NatKat10/WeatherService/README.md

 3. Fallback Logic for Activities
 If K-means clustering suggests unrealistic activities, the fallback logic assigns activities based on predefined temperature ranges.

+Known Challenges and Solutions
+Limited Dataset for Clustering:
+The dataset size affects clustering accuracy.
+Adjusted cluster numbers and added fallback logic to mitigate this.

+Azure Quota Errors:
+Encountered quota issues when creating resources.
+Resolved by registering the Microsoft.Compute provider and selecting an appropriate region.

 For any questions, please contact me at: kataev.nat@gmail.com